danilop/events-and-workflows/README.md

 # Events and Workflows

-Start by building and deploying the projext:
+Start by building and deploying the project.
+We will be using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and make sure you are running the latest version - at the time of writing, this was 1.32.0 (sam --version):

 ```bash
 sam build -p # Parallel build